To opt out of USW 1940 dues:

 A portion of the dues paid by USW 1940 members goes to support the USW international headquarters.

-USW collected $285 million in dues and fees from its members in calendar year 2020.
+According to federal filings with the Department of Labor, USW collected $310.7 million in dues and fees from its members in calendar year 2022.

-- $1 million was spent on airfare, hotels and travel for union staff.
+- $6.3 million was spent on airfare, hotels and travel for union staff.
+This includes a $2.8 million expense for lodging and catering at the MGM Grand in Las Vegas.

-As of December 2020, USW has accumulated a stockpile of $169 million in spare cash.
+As of the end of 2022, USW had accumulated a stockpile of $251 million in spare cash.